microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/Update-MgDeviceAppMgt.md

   - `[MinimumWarningPatchVersion <String>]`: Define the oldest recommended Android security patch level a user can have for secure access to the app.
 (Android only)
   - `[ScreenCaptureBlocked <Boolean?>]`: Indicates whether screen capture is blocked.
 (Android only)

-IOSMANAGEDAPPPROTECTIONS <IMicrosoftGraphIosManagedAppProtection[]>: iOS managed app policies.
+IOSMANAGEDAPPPROTECTIONS <IMicrosoftGraphIosManagedAppProtection1[]>: iOS managed app policies.
   - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment1[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
     - `[Id <String>]`: Read-only.
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.